adairneto/adairneto.github.io/content/_index.md

 # Welcome to my web page!

-I'm an undergraduate Mathematics student at [IMECC - Unicamp](https://www.ime.unicamp.br/).
+I'm a PhD student at the [University of Melbourne's School of Mathematics and Statistics](https://ms.unimelb.edu.au/).
+Previously, I completed my undergraduate degree in Mathematics at [IMECC - Unicamp](https://www.ime.unicamp.br/).

-My main interest is Stochastic Analysis, particularly [Malliavin Calculus](https://github.com/adairneto/Malliavin-Calculus) and [Stochastic Differential Equations](https://github.com/adairneto/Stochastic-Differential-Equations/).
-An introduction to Malliavin Calculus is available [here](https://github.com/adairneto/Malliavin-Calculus/blob/main/seminario.pdf).
+My research focuses on Stochastic Analysis, with a particular interest in Rough Path theory and Malliavin Calculus.
+If you're interested, you can find an introduction to Malliavin Calculus [here](https://github.com/adairneto/Malliavin-Calculus/blob/main/seminario.pdf).

-My curriculum is available [here](https://github.com/adairneto/CV/blob/main/CV.pdf).
+For more details about my background, you can check out my [here](https://github.com/adairneto/CV/blob/main/CV.pdf).